MikeDacre/tmux-zsh-environment/README.md

 `DISPLAY` become out-of-date when sshing into a machine and connecting to an existing session.

-This ZSH plugin adds a lightweight `precmd` function that hooks into ZSH, runs on every new prompt, and updates the current shell environement with any variables loaded in the tmux `show-environment` array (this includes only those variables that were both set by `update-environment` and set in the calling environment).
+This ZSH plugin adds a lightweight preexec hook function that runs on every new prompt/execution, and updates the current shell environement with any variables loaded in the tmux `show-environment` array (this includes only those variables that were both set by `update-environment` and set in the calling environment).

 By default, tmux updates the following variables: